 Leadership Overview

-Driven by a commitment to accessible education, Collin College provides diverse academic and vocational pathways, shaping futures and impacting communities across Texas through its comprehensive program offerings.
+Driven by a commitment to accessible education, Collin College provides diverse academic and vocational pathways, shaping futures across Texas.

-Driven by a commitment to accessible education, Collin College provides diverse academic and vocational pathways, shaping futures and impacting communities across Texas through its comprehensive program offerings.
+Driven by a commitment to accessible education, Collin College provides diverse academic and vocational pathways, shaping futures across Texas.

 Leadership Roles at Collin College